 Q: You packed SO much in this one novel!

 [Laughs] One reader wrote: "How did you manage to write a historical novel, a social and political commentary, a coming of age story, and a love story all in one book?"
-My answer––and it so true: "I had a lot to work with and I had the time of my life creating it."
+My answer: "I had a lot to work with and I had the time of my life creating it."

 Q: Why did you choose to start the novel in the year 2025?